WECAN hosts an annual conference each February in Spring Valley, New York, and sponsors regional conferences throughout North America.

 Recent conference keynote speakers and themes:

-We are grateful to our sponsors and individual donors for their support.
+We are grateful to our sponsors, supporters, and individual donors for their support.

-Benefactor and Supporter Level sponsors of the 2015 conference were:
+Sponsors and Supporters of the 2016 conference were:

 The Fellowship Community